z-open-data/omegamon-data-requester/grafana-plugin/src/README.md

 ## Documentation

-For instructions about installing the plugin, you can refer to [Installation of OMEGAMON Data Requester](https://www.ibm.com/docs/en/zodr?topic=requester-installation-omegamon-data).
+For instructions about installing the plugin, you can refer to [Installation of OMEGAMON Data Requester](https://www.ibm.com/docs/en/zomui/2.1.0?topic=requester-installing-linux-amd64).

-For information about starter dashboards refer to the [Dashboards overview](https://www.ibm.com/docs/en/zodr?topic=requester-dashboards-overview) documentation.
+For information about starter dashboards refer to the [Dashboards overview](https://www.ibm.com/docs/en/zomui/2.1.0?topic=dashboards) documentation.

-For more information about IBM Z OMEGAMON Data Requester refer to the [IBM Z OMEGAMON Data Requester](https://www.ibm.com/docs/en/zodr?topic=z-omegamon-data-requester) documentation.
+For more information about IBM Z OMEGAMON Web UI refer to the [IBM Z OMEGAMON Web UI](https://www.ibm.com/docs/en/zomui/2.1.0?topic=z-omegamon-web-ui) documentation.